aaronlabeau/NewWorld/Races.md

 Four major groups of dwarves exist in the New World.

-  - **East Coast**:  The dwarves from the East Coast came to the lands with the Humans and Halfings during the pilgrimage from the old land.
+  - **East Coast**:  The dwarves from the East Coast came to the lands with the humans, gnomes, halfings, tiefling during the pilgrimage from the old land.
 Once arriving in Echor the dwarves spread to the north and south of the lands - some taking to the mountains of Calmarnock while others ventured into the Frozen Lands.
 These dwarves are also called the "Hill Dwarves" in the Players Handbook.

-  - **West Coast**:  The dwarves from the West Coast came to the lands with the Elves, Gnomes, and Tiefling from the lands of Asiah in the Old World.
+  - **West Coast**:  The dwarves from the West Coast came to the lands with the elves, gnomes, and tiefling from the lands of Eshiya in the Old World.
 These dwarves are also called the "Mountain Dwarves" in the Players Handbook.

-  - **Frozen North** :  Dwarves from the East and West coasts eventually moved to the northern mountains areas and made there home in the mountains here building large fortress.
+  - **Frozen North** :  Dwarves from the east and west coasts eventually moved to the northern mountains areas and made there home in the mountains here building large fortress.
 These dwarves are called the "Mark of Warding Dwarf" in D&D Beyond.

   - **Duergar**:  In cities deep in the Underdark live the duergar, or gray dwarves.
 The duergar fled from the lands of the New World when the dwarves and gnomes of from the Old World arrived.
 Agreements over land drove them deep underground.
 The times living in the dark and locked away from the sun turned them into vicious, stealthy slave traders raid the surface world for captives, then sell their prey to the other races of the Underdark.
 They have innate magical abilities to become invisible and to temporarily grow to giant size.